-After leaving Sedgwick in Wales, Darwin spent a few days with student friends at Barmouth, then returned home on 29 August to find a letter from Henslow proposing him as a suitable (if unfinished) naturalist for a self-funded supernumerary place on HMS Beagle with captain Robert FitzRoy, emphasising that this was a position for a gentleman rather than "a mere collector".
+After leaving Sedgwick in Wales, Darwin spent a few days with student friends at Barmouth.
+He returned home on 29 August to find a letter from Henslow proposing him as a suitable (if unfinished) naturalist for a selffunded supernumerary place HMS Beagle with captain Robert FitzRoy, a position for a gentleman rather than "a mere collector".
 The ship was to leave in four weeks on an expedition to chart the coastline of South America.
-[42][43]
+[42][43] Robert Darwin objected to his son's planned two-year voyage, regarding it as a waste of time, but was persuaded by his brother-in-law, Josiah Wedgwood II, to agree to (and fund) his son's participation.
+Darwin took care to remain in a private capacity to retain control over his collection, intending it for a major scientific institution.
+[45]